mallku/Coursera-tidy-data/README.md

 the script assumes that the Samsung data is in your working directory for R.

-the library reshape2 and plyr are used to process the data and prepare it for being cleaned and output to the final text document output.
+the library reshape2 is used to process the data and prepare it for being cleaned and output to the final text document output.

 The steps involved in the analysis are: